waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Rocket Grunt (ID 3) at (16,23) - Defeated.
 *   Super Nerd (Rocket ID 4) at (30,12) - Not a battle.
 Requests a Fossil.
 *   Rocket Grunt (ID 5) at (30,18) - Undefeated (was unreachable).
+*   Rocket Grunt (ID 3, again, likely a different instance or respawn due to map layout - this one was at (16,23) after taking warp from B1F (14,28) to B2F (16,28) and moving to (16,24) to battle) - Defeated.
 ## Route 4 (Before Mt.
 Moon) Trainers
 *   Cool Trainer F (ID 1) at (10,9) - **UNENGAGEABLE / NOT DEFEATED.** Abandoned attempts to battle.
 (Player choice to avoid unnecessary battle and prevent looping on lower ledges).